Before we start the mobile app testing process we should know about what is mobile app testing first.

 When the regression testing is completed by the QA team, the build moves to User Acceptance Testing and this is done by the client.
 They make sure the application is bug-free and working as expected on every defined browser.

-Performance Testing to the application using changing the different connections from 2G, 3G to WIFI, responsiveness, battery consumption, stability, etc.
+Performance Testing of the application using changing the different connections from 2G, and 3G to WIFI, responsiveness, battery consumption, stability, etc.

 Test the application to measure scalability and performance issues.

 Localization Testing is used to test making a product, application, or document content adjustable to meet the cultural, lingual, and other requirements of a specific region or locale.